Athletics at the 1980 Summer Olympics – Men's 800 metres: Competition format

 The competition used the three-round format that had been in use for most Games since 1912.
 The "fastest loser" system introduced in 1964 was used for both the first round and semifinals.
 There were six first-round heats, each with 6 or 7 athletes; the top three runners in each heat as well as the next six fastest overall advanced to the semifinals.
-There were two semifinals with 8 athletes each; the top two runners in each semifinal as well as the next two fastest overall advanced to the eight-man final.
+There were three semifinals with 8 athletes each; the top two runners in each semifinal as well as the next two fastest overall advanced to the eight-man final.

 Records

 Prior to the competition, the existing World and Olympic records were as follows.

 No world or Olympic records were set during the competition.